NickLynnJohnson/Take-2/README.md

 ## App Demo

-Check it out on Heroku here: "Enter link here".
+Check it out on Heroku here: https://take-notes-2.herokuapp.com/

 ## Technologies Used